Katerina Ioannidou: From Soft Physics to Concrete Applications

 To mark its fifth anniversary, the Montpellier Advanced Knowledge Institute…

-As the lead researcher on a long-term study of chickadees, Anne Charmantier focuses on how these passerines are adapting to climate change and urban environments.
-A research director in evolutionary ecology at CEFE, she is the recipient of the 2024 CNRS Silver Medal.
+As the lead researcher on a long-term study of chickadees, Anne Charmantier is interested in how these passerines are adapting to climate change and the urban environment.
+A research director in evolutionary ecology at CEFE, she is the 2024 CNRS Silver Medalist.

 Montpellier Global Days 2024: Science Takes Action for Tomorrow